 - People in work only need to send in a copy of their wage slip if their wages have changed since they last provided a copy.
 This applies to all working members of a household who are part of an income support claim.

-- The fastest way to send in a wage slip is by smart phone with the Guernsey Uploads app, which can be downloaded from the App Store or Google Play.
-Instructions on how to use the app are available here.
+- The fastest way to send in a wage slip is by smart phone with the Guernsey Uploads App, which can be downloaded from the App Store or Google Play.

 - Wage slips can also be sent by email to email@example.com or posted or handed in to Income Support at Edward T Wheadon House, Le Truchot, St Peter Port, GY1 3WH.

 Support to access equipment

 - You do not necessarily need to be on benefits.
 Income Support may be able to help people with extra needs, even if you or the person needing equipment does not qualify for cash benefit.
 Income Support can also, in exceptional circumstances, award grants or loans towards the alteration of property in relation to medical need.

-- For more information you can contact Income Support by phone, tel.732508 .
+- For more information you can contact Income Support on 221000.